 This makes good sense.
-Penn Station IS a problem, and we need the flexibility to be able to address capacity constraints without being held hostage to a 50 year deal
+Penn Station IS a problem, and we need the flexibility to be able to address capacity constraints without being held hostage to a 50 year deal.

 The Penn Station problem, as I've written lately, is often tough to discern in media coverage.
 Some prominent city historians and architectural critics have grown too obsessed with rectifying a 50-year wrong.
 They want to promote the Moynihan Station venture as penance for Penn Central's decision to tear down the Beaux Arts Penn Station, and they want to move Madison Square Garden to build something that looks majestic.
 That solution doesn't address the fundamental problem: Penn Station rail capacity is maxed out.
 The platforms are too narrow, and the trans-Hudson rail tubes are too few.
 How can a new MSG and a new Penn Station improve rail capacity into and through New York City?